On local weak limit and subgraph counts for sparse random graphs: Uncorrelated random clique trees

 Recall that given a non-negative random variable $X$, a mixed Poisson random variable with parameter $X$ attains value $k$ with probability $\E e^{-X} X^k (k!)^{-1}$ for $k = 0, 1, \dots$.
 We denote this distribution by $Po(X)$.

-\begin{remark} (see also \cite{bloznelis2010, bloznelis2011}) In the case (i) we have $D_2 \sim Po(\beta^{-1} \E D_1)$, in the case (ii) we have $D_1 \sim Po(\beta \E D_2)$ and in the case (iii) we have $D_1 \sim Po(\beta^{1/2} \xi^{(1)} \E \xi^{(2)})$, $D_2 \sim Po( \beta^{-1/2} \xi^{(2)} \E \xi^{(1)})$.
+\begin{remark} (See also \cite{bloznelis2010, bloznelis2011}.)
+In the case (i) we have $D_2 \sim Po(\beta^{-1} \E D_1)$, in the case (ii) we have $D_1 \sim Po(\beta \E D_2)$ and in the case (iii) we have $D_1 \sim Po(\beta^{1/2} \xi^{(1)} \E \xi^{(2)})$, $D_2 \sim Po( \beta^{-1/2} \xi^{(2)} \E \xi^{(1)})$.
 Thus in (i)-(iv) $\beta \E D_2 = \E D_1$. \end{remark}

-\begin{remark} For arbitrary random variables $D_1'$, $D_2'$ on $\{0, 1, 2, \dots \}$ with positive means, there is a sequence of random configuration intersection graphs as in (iv) for which $D_1 = D_1'$, $D_2 = D_2'$. \end{remark}

-Thus in the active, the passive and the inhomogeneous model either $D_1$, or $D_2$, or both, has a (mixed) Poisson distribution.
+\begin{remark} For arbitrary random variables $D_1'$, $D_2'$ on $\{0, 1, 2, \dots \}$ with positive means, there is a sequence of random configuration intersection graphs as in (iv) for which $D_1 = D_1'$, $D_2 = D_2'$. \end{remark} Thus in the active, the passive and the inhomogeneous model either $D_1$, or $D_2$, or both, has a (mixed) Poisson distribution.
 The configuration model generalises these models in terms of local weak limits.
 For example, both $D_1$ and $D_2$ can be power-law.

 The fact that $\ct(D_1, D_2)$ is a limit for many sparse bipartite graph sequences is intuitive and in some physics literature has been assumed implicitly \cite{karrernewman2010, newmanstrogatzwatts2001}.
 A result similar to Theorem~\ref{thm.riglocal}~(iv) can be found in \cite{bordenavelelarge2009, richardsonurbanke2008}.
-For completeness, we provide our own, more formal proof in the Apendix.
+A nice proof for almost sure convergence in random configuration graphs (which could possibly be extended to bipartite graphs) can be found in \cite{dembomontanari2010}.
+For completeness, we provide our own formal proof in Appendix~\ref{sec.proofs}.
 We do not use the second moment condition and work under slightly weaker assumptions (convergence in probability).
-We are not aware of literature on weak limits in cases (i)-(iii).
+We are not aware of prior literature on weak limits in cases (i)-(iii).